 These smoothies from the souks made our time in Marrakech.
 (Is that weird?)
 They were so good.
 I’m drooling.
 Right now.

 We discovered this stall by fluke – after noticing a massive crowd of locals queuing for smoothies we thought it must be good!
-For just 5 dirhams (like 50p) these are the cheapest and BEST smoothies of my life…it’s really tucked away so I took a screenshot of the stall’s location on my phone, (good thinking Sarah), and we went back almost every day for at least one smoothie!
+For just 5 dirhams (about 50p) these are the cheapest and BEST smoothies of my life…it’s really tucked away and the stall doesn’t have a name or location on Google Maps.
+To help us find it again (and now to help you find it!)
+I took a screenshot of the stall’s location on my phone, (good thinking Sarah), and we went back almost every day for at least one smoothie!

 ^^Look for Riad Alkaderi and the stall is right there!